sven-hash/alephium-stats/README.md

 - [https://alephium.ono.re/api/stats/peers](https://alephium.ono.re/api/stats/peers)

    Fullnodes that are seen by node-alephium.ono.re with information:
-   - IP (not activated for privacy reasons)
+   - IP (not displayed for privacy reasons)
    - Physical location
    - First and last connection
    - Synched or not